Propr - a multipurpose laptop standing desk designed and built by Aubrey Kingston

 VHB Gorilla Tape was used to fix the cork the front and cover over the countersunk skrews holding the wood pieces in place.

-Drawn by Aubrey Kingston, Brought to life by Winston Liao
+The Propr logo, Drawn by Aubrey Kingston, Brought to life by Winston Liao

 Finished Product Shots - hero shots of my finished product